 Passages tell a story, which means there’s a lot more meaning to be made!
-This isn’t just decoding and reading memorized sight words.
+So this isn’t just decoding and reading memorized sight words.
 This is understanding a story, and for new readers, this is exciting.
 And it’s motivating, too.

 With decodable passages, there’s enough context that you can ask comprehension questions to make sure students really understand what they are reading.

 (Seriously, controlled reading passages are my favorite.
 I love when my students start to read passages and understand the stories.
 They get so soooo excited.
 It warms my heart so much!)

 It’s the I just drove myself to Yogurtland and got myself yogurt feeling turned into I just read that story and it made sense – I can read! ??

 Do you see where I am going with this?

 Explicit instruction of sound-skill relationships is essential to phonics, but a targeted word list is not enough to achieve phonics mastery.

 It’s simply not enough to for your readers to become fluent with that skill.